 - Copy of the photo page of your passport: Passports must be valid for at least 6 months past your intended return date.

 - Health/vaccination certificate: you may be required to provide a certificate of health and/or proof of immunisations.

 - Proof of finances: some institutions may require you to demonstrate your financial ability to pay for your living expenses by providing an original bank statement or official letter from your (or your sponsor’s) bank showing sufficient funds available.
 They may also require the funds to be shown in the host country’s currency.

-- Please be aware that Bond’s travel insurance policy is not a health insurance policy.
+- International health insurance: please be aware that Bond’s travel insurance policy is not a health insurance policy.
 It covers medical emergencies, but not routine health checks/doctor’s visits.
 We recommend students proceed with the host institution’s health insurance requirement.

 If you want to go in Semester 1: Apply prior to July (year before exchange)

 If you want to go in Semester 2: Apply prior to November (year before exchange)